Learning how to greenify your home makes a hugely positive impact on your health – and the planet’s!

 Growing your own food is easier than you may think.
 If you have a garden, check what grows well in your area from season to season, and get planting!
 It will save on CO2, since you won’t have to drive to the supermarket, and of course, you can rest assured that your own food isn’t sprayed with harmful pesticides.

-Even if you don’t have a garden, you can plant plenty of herbs and leafy greens such as kale or Swiss chard, in pots.
+Even if you don’t have a garden, it’s possible to to greenify your home by planting plenty of herbs and leafy greens such as kale or Swiss chard, in pots.
 This will not only ensure you have a steady supply of culinary staples, but they also look lovely in the kitchen!

 If you use a sprinkler or an unattended hosepipe, there is likely going to be an incredible amount of water that goes to waste.
 Whereas collecting rainwater in a water butt could save plenty of litres throughout the year.
 You can also use a watering can rather than a hosepipe, directing water straight to the roots of your plants where it will be most effective.
 If you must use a hosepipe ensure it’s fitted with a trigger nozzle that will stop the flow of water when you release it.
 It is also recommendable to use mulch to cover the soil in your garden, since it holds water, reduces evaporation, and also keeps weeds down.